 This course introduces the student to basic skills in attending behavior, clinical interviewing, clinical intervention, and interpersonal skills.
 It is designed to stimulate self-awareness as related to the therapeutic/helping relationship, as well as the integration of spirituality and the interpersonal process.
 Coursework includes reading, observation, role-play, and student audio/videotaped clinical practice.
-A grade of B or better must be achieved to advance to Introduction to Clinical Practice, Advanced Skills.
+A grade of B- or better must be achieved to advance.

-MFT 632 Introduction to Clinical Practice [3]
+MFT 632 Introduction to Clinical Practice: Advanced Skills [3]

 This course is designed to further develop the psychotherapeutic skills of students before they enter into a clinical placement.
 Students focus on developing proficiency in the core interviewing qualities, deriving goals for a clinical session, and in making contracts with clients for change.
 Additionally, students are encouraged to begin developing a theoretical and conceptual understanding of cases and trained to work with diverse populations.
 Students are also encouraged to address issues regarding the integration of their faith with the practice of psychotherapy.
 These goals are addressed through experiential learning, lectures, readings, discussion, and reflection.
-Prerequisite: Introduction to Clinical Practice: Basic Skills
+Prerequisite: Prerequisite: A grade of B- or better in MFT 631